cmorace/python-course-web/docs/_sources/lessons/lesson13.rst.txt

     - Add multiple buttons to change the particles different colors.
       Can you use a single ``Button`` class?
-    - Add a button to change the image and scale of the particles.
+    - Add a button to change the image or scale of the particles.

-.. admonition:: Exercise:

-    Create a Button to create new particles.
+    - Create a Button to create new particles

-    Extensions:

     - Create a button to delete all particles
     - Create a button to delete particles in the order they were created.